Reese Witherspoon: 2001–2006: Worldwide recognition

 In 2004, Witherspoon starred in Vanity Fair, adapted from the 19th-century classic novel Vanity Fair and directed by Mira Nair.
 Her character, Becky Sharp, is a poor woman with a ruthless determination to find fortune and establish herself a position in society.
 Witherspoon was carefully costumed to conceal her pregnancy during filming.
-This pregnancy was not a hindrance to her work as Witherspoon believed the gestation had helped her portrayal of Sharp's character: "I love the luminosity that pregnancy brings, I love the fleshiness, I love the ample bosom—it gave me much more to play with", she said.
-The film, and Witherspoon's performance received mixed reviews; The Hollywood Reporter wrote "Nair's cast is splendid.
+This pregnancy was not a hindrance to her work as Witherspoon believed it helped her portrayal of Sharp's character: "I love the luminosity that pregnancy brings, I love the fleshiness, I love the ample bosom—it gave me much more to play with", she said.
+The film and Witherspoon's performance received mixed reviews; The Hollywood Reporter wrote "Nair's cast is splendid.
 Witherspoon does justice to the juicy role by giving the part more buoyancy than naughtiness."
 The Charlotte Observer called her work "an excellent performance that's soft around the edges", and the Los Angeles Times concluded that Becky is "a role Reese Witherspoon was born to play".
 However, LA Weekly wrote "[Witherspoon] ends up conveying so little of what's at once appalling and perversely attractive about the would-be mistress of Vanity Fair" and stated that it may have to do with Witherspoon's vanity, "with an Oscar-less young star's need to be loved more than anyone could conceivably love the 'real' Becky Sharp."
 Some critics thought she was miscast.

 In late 2004, Witherspoon starred alongside Mark Ruffalo in the romantic comedy Just Like Heaven.
 Her character, Elizabeth Masterson, is an ambitious young doctor who is involved in a car accident on her way to a blind date and is left in a coma; her spirit returns to her old apartment where she later finds true love.
 Next, she was cast as June Carter Cash, the second wife of singer-songwriter Johnny Cash (Joaquin Phoenix), in James Mangold's Walk the Line (2005).
 She never had the chance to meet Carter Cash, as Witherspoon was filming Vanity Fair at the time the singer died.
 Witherspoon performed her own vocals in the film, and her songs had to be performed in front of a live audience; she was so worried about needing to perform that she asked her lawyer to terminate the film contract.
 "That was the most challenging part of the role," she later recalled.
 "I'd never sung professionally."
 Subsequently, she had to spend six months learning how to sing for the role, including from the help of vocal coach Roger Love.
 Witherspoon's portrayal of Carter Cash was acclaimed by critics, with Roger Ebert stating that her performance added "boundless energy" to the film.
 She won Best Actress at the Academy Awards, Golden Globes, British Academy Film Awards, and a Screen Actors Guild award for her performance.